Organizing for Social Justice

 This year, the three SJOs have sponsored and co-sponsored 34 events representing points of contact with 1,475 students.
 Their programs have included the inaugural Indigenous Peoples’ Day, several Undocumented Advocacy Trainings, the Dine-n-Dialogue series, and the IDEA Project retreat, among many others.
 The profiles below highlight what brings them to this work and motivates them to push it forward, both individually and collectively.

 Alejandra Pérez identifies as an undocumented low-income Guatemalan womyn.
-She is currently a third-year undergraduate double majoring in Society, Ethics, and Human Behavior, and American and Ethnic Studies, with minors in Education and Society and Diversity Studies.
+She is currently a third-year undergraduate double majoring in Society, Ethics, & Human Behavior, and American & Ethnic Studies, with minors in Education and Society and Diversity Studies.

 Alejandra’s experiences in and outside of the classroom led her to become the lead organizer for the quarterly Undocu Advocacy Trainings at UW Bothell.
 These professional development sessions educate faculty and staff on how to best support undocumented students in higher education.
 Participants learn about the history of undocumented students, current legislation, how to create and hold safe spaces on campus, how to provide support in and out of the classroom, and how to be an advocate for all students inclusive of their immigration statuses.